sassour525/project-3-simpList/README.md

 # simpList (List Sharing App)

 ## Description
-This MERN stack application allows users to create and share lists.
+This MERN stack application allows users to create and share lists with other users.

 ## Hosted:
 Heroku: <https://still-depths-95992.herokuapp.com/>